-This certificate program is part of the Diving Business and Technology AAS degree program (0249030400).
-At the completion of this program, the student will be able to: 01.0 Demor nstrate scuba diving skills at a proficient level.
+Demo onstrate scuba diving skills at a proficient level.
 The student will be able to: 01.01 Define Archimedes' Principle and its relationship to buoyancy.
 01.02 Identify the gas composition of typical breathing air.
 01.03 Define and explain the gas laws as they relate to diver buoyancy, air consumption and their physiological effects upon the diver.
 01.04 Explain pressure changes in the air vs. water and their physiological effects upon the diver.
 01.05 Explain how divers respond to the effects of water regarding temperature and light.
 01.06 Explain cardiopulmonary anatomy and physiology as they relate to the physiological responses of diving.
-01.07 Demonstrate the proper selection, care and use of basic scuba equipment including mask, fins, snorkel, buoyancy compensator, cylinder, regulator, instrumentation, exposure protection and weighting system; as well as auxiliary equipment such as knife, light and compass.
+01.07 Demonstrate the proper selection, care and use of basic scuba equipment including mask, fins, snorkel, buoyancy compensator cylinder, regulator, instrumentation, exposure protection and weighting system; as well as auxiliary equipment such as knife, ligh and compass.
 01.08 Demonstrate effective pressure equalization techniques during ascent and descent.
 01.09 Demonstrate effective methods for entry and exit from the water.
 01.10 Demonstrate effective underwater buoyancy control.
 01.11 Demonstrate effective surface procedures.
 01.12 Demonstrate effective underwater propulsion.
 01.13 Demonstrate effective underwater navigation.
 01.14 Demonstrate effective surface and underwater communication.
 01.15 Demonstrate understanding of decompression theory and planning with both dive tables and planning software.